Cragady/double-money-game/README.md

 It likely won't go anywhere, and may end up abandonware, but I'm hopeful it will at least get to a finished state.

 The assets that I may or may not create are likely to be comparable to mush on the ground.
 I'm not so disillusioned to think differently.
 These assets, however, are mine.
+They are free for personal use.

 Assets that are under any directory or sub-directory that has the name of `vendor` are not mine.